DNature/divinehycenth-/pages/blog/2020-08-07_gridsome-with-electron.md

 ---
 layout: "bloglayout"
 title: "Build a Desktop app with Gridsome and Electron."
-description: "Learn how to combine your knowledge of Gridsome for SPA and Electron for desktop apps to build a desktops."
+description: "Learn how to combine your knowledge of Gridsome for SPA and Electron for desktop apps to build a desktop App."
 imageUrl: "/images/blog/gridsome-with-electron/thumbnail.png"
 tags: ["grapphql", "nodejs", "couchdb"]
 ---